nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 Hardware
 ^^^^^^^^

-The latency measurement tool requires the use of a Holoscan Developer Kit in dGPU mode, and operates by having an output component generate a sequence of known video frames that are then transferred back to an input component using a physical loopback cable.
+The latency measurement tool requires the use of a NVIDIA Developer Kit in dGPU mode, and operates by having an output component generate a sequence of known video frames that are then transferred back to an input component using a physical loopback cable.